slint-ui/slint/docs/tutorial/rust/src/running_in_a_browser.md

 cargo install wasm-pack
 ```

-You'll need to edit your `Cargo.toml` to add the dependencies.
+You will need to edit your `Cargo.toml` to add the dependencies.

 ```toml
 [target.'cfg(target_arch = "wasm32")'.dependencies]